 “There was a girl called Big Blue,” he says.
 “They called her ‘Big’ because she was very well endowed, they called her ‘Big Blue’ because she wore a blue scarf over her head.
 And she would come out and be one of hundreds of women streaking out of girls dorms and run around the loop.”

-There’s one of the three naked guys — one holding what looks to be a bra — racing a shopping cart across the drill field, a girl (clothed) sitting in the basket.
+There’s a photo of the three naked guys — one holding what looks to be a bra — racing a shopping cart across the drill field, a girl (clothed) sitting in the basket.

 There’s the guy somehow climbing the brick wall of a dorm on his way to four cheering coeds looking out the 4th floor window above him.